Behemoth (band): I Loved You at Your Darkest, Opvs Contra Natvram and The Shit ov God (2016–present)

 In 2016, the band announced that they would start working on the follow-up to The Satanist.
-In early 2017, Nergal started posting clips of riffs on his Instagram account.
-He also revealed that the band would release a new "live DVD", recorded in Warsaw, later that year.
+In early 2017, Nergal started posting clips of riffs on Instagram.
+He revealed that the band would release a new "live DVD", recorded in Warsaw, later that year.
 In a May 2017 interview, Nergal said that the band had "ten or thirteen, already, sketches of new songs" for the new album, with an estimated release date in the fall of 2018.
 The band entered the studio in November 2017 to record their eleventh studio album.

-In January 2018, Behemoth was announced as one of the supporting acts for Slayer's final world tour.
+In January 2018, Behemoth was announced as a supporting act for Slayer's final world tour.
 On 13 April, the live DVD Messe Noire was released as a conclusion to The Satanist touring cycle.
-A new single titled "God = Dog" was released on 2 August from the eleventh album I Loved You at Your Darkest, which was released on 5 October.
-In support of the album, the band embarked on a North American Tour on 20 October.
+A new single titled "God = Dog" was released on 2 August from the eleventh album, I Loved You at Your Darkest, released on 5 October.
+The band embarked on a North American Tour on 20 October to support the album.

 In August 2019, the band was announced as the support act for Slipknot's 2020 European tour.

 In March 2021, Nergal announced that the band was preparing a new album to celebrate their 30th anniversary.
-The twelfth studio album Opvs Contra Natvram was announced on 11 May 2022, set to be released on 16 September.
-A music video of the first single titled "Ov My Herculean Exile" was made available for streaming that day.
+The twelfth studio album, Opvs Contra Natvram, was announced on 11 May 2022, set to be released on 16 September.
+A music video for the first single, "Ov My Herculean Exile", was available for streaming that day.

 In December 2023, Nergal reported that new music from Behemoth was in the works.
-On 29 January 2025, the band released "The Shit ov God" as the lead single and title track to their then-upcoming thirteenth studio album The Shit Ov God, released on 9 May.
+On 29 January 2025, the band released "The Shit ov God" as the lead single and title track to their then-upcoming thirteenth studio album, The Shit Ov God, released on 9 May.

+Behemoth announced a spring 2026 tour with support from Deicide, Immolation and Rotting Christ.
+This tour included an appearance at the Sonic Temple music festival in Columbus, Ohio on May 14.
+The band were confirmed to appear at Welcome to Rockville in Daytona Beach, Florida, scheduled for the same month.